LogtalkDotOrg/logtalk3/INSTALL.md

-The script installs Logtalk in the `$prefix/share` directory with Prolog integration and other useful shell scripts written to the `$prefix/bin` directory, which should be in your path.
-The `install.sh` shell script also creates a symbolic link, `$prefix/share/logtalk`, which can be used for e.g. defining the `LOGTALKHOME` environment variable described below.
+The script installs Logtalk in the `$prefix/share` directory with Prolog integration and other useful shell scripts written to the `$prefix/bin` directory, which should be in your `PATH` environment variable.
+The script also creates a symbolic link, `$prefix/share/logtalk`, which can be used for e.g. defining the `LOGTALKHOME` environment variable described below.
+Man pages are installed on the `$prefix/man` directory, which should be in your `MANPATH` environment variable.

 If you're using **Windows**, you can simply use the provided GUI installer (which supports both admin and non-admin users) to perform a full installation.